Change Started

 No!
 It is not cute when Children put toys in their mouth

-A recent study from Czech based NGO Arnika, Amsterdam based laboratory BioDetection Systems, and global environmental network IPEN has revealed that some plastic toys made from recycled plastics are extremely harmful to humans and children who put these toys/items in their mouths.
+A recent study from Czech-based NGO Arnika, Amsterdam-based laboratory BioDetection Systems, and global environmental network IPEN has revealed that some plastic toys made from recycled plastics are extremely harmful to humans and children who put these toys/items in their mouths.

-The researchers took a sample of more than 400 toys (paper clip, guitar, Rubik cube) made from black plastic from European Union nations and Central & East European counties and then analyzed them.
-More than 100 samples (25%) had an elevated level of bromine and antimony indicating recycled plastic, most likely from e-waste.
 E-waste contains bromine compounds that are used as flame retardants in electronic equipment.
-The compounds include polybrominated diphenyl ethers or PBDEs which is highly hazardous to health and the environment.
+The compounds include polybrominated diphenyl ethers or PBDEs which are highly hazardous to health and the environment.
 Incidentally, these compounds are allowed in consumer items made from recycled waste materials in the European Union.

 • affect brain development and cause hyperactivity in children